What is Market Rate Affordable Housing?

 In the Arlington area, we are losing these valuable, affordable housing resources at an alarming rate.
-From 2000 to 2016 the County lost 14,603 MARKs, mostly through rent increases.
+From 2000 to 2017 the County lost approximately 18,000 MARKs, mostly through rent increases.
 These older apartments are also being lost through redevelopment, often replaced by either higher cost rental housing or luxury townhomes.

 Northern Virginia Affordable Housing Alliance report on market rate affordable housing preservation